 - Films shall be your high view form the middle of the stands/press box shot and should be unedited.
-If there is a problem with your own copy of your game film then it is your responsibility to secure a copy from that game's opponent to exchange. - Films may be either VHS or DVD (DVD is recommended) whichever format you have available.
-Coaches may discuss their preferences with opponents but either format will be deemed acceptable. - These rules are minimum guidelines that must be followed by all schools.
+If there is a problem with your own copy of your game film then it is your responsibility to secure a copy from that game's opponent to exchange. - These rules are minimum guidelines that must be followed by all schools.
 Coaches may, through mutual agreement, decide to meet elsewhere or at different dates/times to exchange films.
 This may only be done if both coaches agree, otherwise the Thursday at 12:00 and pick up by 3:00 shall be used. - Coaches are expected to meet these minimum guidelines without fail.
 Cooperation, honesty, and integrity are key.
 Please be part of the solution, not the problem and meet all your obligations in a timely manner.
 Communication between coaches is strongly advised and phone numbers shall be exchanged at the pre-season meeting in September. - This policy and these procedures will be reviewed at our post-season meeting in November at which time they will be modified as necessary.
 For the 2007 season we should all strive to meet them and give the film exchange program a chance.